cdboy112/join_us/README.md

 cd join_us
 npm install

--- In MySQL shell:
+-- In MySQL shell
-CREATE DATABASE IF NOT EXISTS my_sql;
+CREATE DATABASE IF NOT EXISTS my_sql
-USE my_sql;
+USE my_sql

 CREATE TABLE IF NOT EXISTS users ( id INT PRIMARY KEY AUTO_INCREMENT, email VARCHAR(255) NOT NULL UNIQUE